harrisonjansma/Portfolio/README.md

 Hi, my name is Harrison.

-I am a graduate student and researcher at the University of Texas at Dallas studying computer science.
+I am a graduate student of computer science at the University of Texas at Dallas.
 I am passionate about machine learning, computer vision, and web app development.

 I am a pragmatist at heart, I believe in the importance of applying machine learning to make a difference in the world.
 This means writing about my experiences as a self-taught Data Scientist as well as applying my models in real-world production systems.